-Since Sunday, 3 encounters have claimed lives of 12 terrorists
+Since Sunday, 3 encounters have claimed lives of 14 terrorists

-Srinagar, June 10: Three terrorists have been killed in an encounter at Jammu and Kashmir's Shopian district.
+Srinagar, June 10: Five terrorists have been killed in an encounter at Jammu and Kashmir's Shopian district.

 The gun fight is the third in Shopian since Sunday.
 The encounter erupted during a cordon and search operation that took place at the Sugoo Hendhama village.

 The identity of the terrorists is being ascertained.
-Three terrorists were trapped in the area and the search operation was launched following specific intelligence.
+Five terrorists were trapped in the area and the search operation was launched following specific intelligence.

 It may be recalled that nine terrorists were killed in the earlier two encounters that took place.